 JoMMS publishes 5 issues per year, for an expected total of about 600 pages.

+MEMOCS publishes articles from diverse scientific fields with a specific emphasis on mechanics.
+Articles must rely on the application or development of rigorous mathematical methods.
 The journal intends to foster a multidisciplinary approach to knowledge firmly based on mathematical foundations.
-It will serve as a forum where scientists from different disciplines meet to share a common, rational vision of science and technology.
-It intends to support and divulge research whose primary goal is to develop mathematical methods and tools for the study of complexity.
+It serves as a forum where scientists from different disciplines meet to share a common, rational vision of science and technology.
+It supports and divulges research whose primary goal is to develop mathematical methods and tools for the study of complexity.